DigiNode-Tools/DigiByte-DigiFacts-JSON/translation-guide.md

 At the GPT-3.5 prompt paste the following:

 ```
 I need your help translating some snippets of json code containing numbered DigiFacts - facts about DigiByte.
 They will be translated from English to the language I specify.
-I will be providing you with one or more number digifacts that look like this:
+I will be providing you with one or more numbered DigiFacts as a snippet of JSON code like this:

 "digifact1": {
 "title": "DigiFact # 1 - Did you know...",